ISISComputingGroup/ibex_developers_manual/Settings-and-Configurations.md

 Each instrument stores the configurations in their own branch in this repository, these branches are named the same as the instrument machine.

 The repository is stored in a [local repository](New-Local-Git-Repository).

+## Special cases

+Detmon has a special case for their configuration because they want to create configurations with the same info for multiple CAEN crates.
+The way this is created is [described on the ibex instrument page](in https://github.com/ISISComputingGroup/IBEX/wiki/DETMON-Instrument-Details#configuration-set-up).